go-vela/community/proposals/2023/04-21_build-init-log.md

 We also need a new command to retrieve the "init" logs for a Build.

-One way to provide this would be an `--init` flag to specify we only want the build's init log, not all of the logs for the build:
+We will provide this with an `--init` flag to specify we only want the build's init log, not all of the logs for the build:
 ```
   3. View init logs for a build.
     $ vela view log --org MyOrg --repo MyRepo --build 1 --init
 ```

-Another alternitve is adding a separate "initlog" subcommand:
+If anyone has issues with that method, an alternitve is adding a separate "initlog" subcommand:
 ```
   3. View init logs for a build.
     $ vela view initlog --org MyOrg --repo MyRepo --build 1
 ```

-I have not used the vela CLI much, so I'm not sure which option would be more ergonomic, or if we need something else entirely.

 ### UI